LiteLDev/LeviLamina/README.md

 4. use `#pragma comment(lib, "path to lib")` or any method you like to add those libraries
 5. add `SymDBHelper.lib` to your project
-6. include EZMC headers and here we go
+6. using headers in SDK/Header/MC and here we go

 ### Docker(Linux)